 UK Spouse Visa Refusal Appeal Process

-Spouse Visa Refusals can be devastating for couples and families who wish to live together and create a life in the UK, but the decision can be challenged through the appeal process.
-We have experienced UK Visas and Immigration (UKVI) refusing Spouse Visa applications.
+Appeal Spouse Visa Refusals UK can be devastating for couples and families who wish to live together and create a life in the UK, but the decision can be challenged through the appeal process.
+We have experienced UK Visas and Immigration (UKVI) refusing Spouse Visa applications and it can become one of the family visa UK delay reasons. .
 It is probably because the British government has made a concerted effort to clamp down on immigration numbers by implementing a net migration target of less than 100,000 per annum.

-At A Y & J Solicitors, our lawyers have an in-depth understanding of why spouse visas are refused and can provide expert advice on how to challenge the decision.
+At A Y & J Solicitors, our lawyers have an in-depth understanding of why spouse visa appeal process are refused and can provide expert advice on how to challenge the decision.
 In addition, if we recommend re-apply, we can provide assistance at the application stage, ensuring that your Spouse Visa application and supporting documentation are submitted correctly, drastically improving your chances of having your visa application approved.

 What Are the Common Reasons for a UK Spouse Visa to Be Refused?

-UK Spouse visa applications are commonly refused for the following reasons:
+UK Spouse visa applications are commonly refusal for the following reasons:

 - The minimum financial requirements (i.e income of £18,600 per year or saving £62,500) are not met